ayoubyoussoufi/Data-Science-AI/M2DataScience/Adidas BI Analysis/README.md

 ## Data processing :

 The new retailers has missing geospatial information.
 It has been imputed by using geopy python module.
-Find details in `geo_location_Adidas.ipynb`
+Find details in `geo_location_Adidas.ipynb`.
+You can also use geocode API from Google Cloud Plateform (GCP)